MRJ-95/Tableau-Dashboards/README.md

 # Dashboard
-Spotify Dashboard using tableau to show the differnt trends and analyse data to to draw conclusions.
+In this repository, I have made some dashboards using tableau to showcase data analysis and visualisations.